-The Emirate of Abu Dhabi is by far the largest of seven emirates that constitute the United Arab Emirates (UAE).
+The Emirate of Abu Dhabi is by far the largest of seven emirates which constitute the United Arab Emirates (UAE).
 It accounts for approximately 87 percent of the total land area of the federation.
 However, the much smaller Dubai has the larger population.
+Dubai and Abu Dhabi are the only two of the seven emirates to have veto power.
 After the Emirates gained independence in 1971, the flow of oil wealth to the area accelerated, and development was rapid.
 Traditional mud-brick huts were rapidly replaced with banks, boutiques and modern high-rises.
 And Abu Dhabi quickly diversified, mainly into finance.
-Abu Dhabi has over a trillion US dollars worth of assets under management in a combination of various sovereign wealth funds headquartered here.
+Abu Dhabi has over a trillion US dollars worth of assets under management, in a combination of various sovereign wealth funds headquartered here.

 The Capital Of Abu Dhabi